edibotopic/edibotopic-website/content/diary/_index.md

 Minimally-processed foods mimic foods that have undergone little to no processing, consider:

-> The presence of visual sediment [in this processed product] is a natural indicator that our juice is not processed by homogenisation
+> The presence of visual sediment [in this otherwise processed product] is a natural indicator that our juice is not processed by homogenisation

 Plant-based milk is manufactured with fortificants (calcium) and thickeners (gellan) to mimic animal milk.